Melbourne Bars To Watch the Fifa Women's World Cup 2023

 Best Sunday Roasts in Melbourne

-• One of the city’s original craft beer destinations, this sprawling boozer has 22 taps of indie brews from Victoria and beyond.
-We’d expect nothing less from a pub owned by the founder of Feral Brewing.
-The excellent beer garden is an ideal base of operations to work your way through the tap list.
+• One of the city’s OG craft beer destinations, this boozer has dozens of indie brews on tap, and the beer garden is an excellent spot to work your way through them.
+We’d expect nothing less from a pub owned by Feral Brewing’s founder.

-• Hit this north-side favourite for Italian-leaning pub fare and a strong community vibe.
-When the sun is shining, the retractable roof peels back and the beer garden at The Empress teems with locals seeking shade among the palms.
+• Hit this north-side favourite for Italian-leaning pub fare and strong community vibes.
+When the sun is shining, the retractable roof peels back and the beer garden teems with locals seeking shade among the palms.

 Book a Table